 Every cage should come with at least one or two toys – their addition will be greatly appreciated by your birds.
 Because cockatiels have such active minds they need something to play with and chew on.
 For example, the shreddable bird toy shown above can be found here.

-You can buy specially mixed together cockatiel seed bags that are made up of foods rich in Omega-3’s.
-Aside from seed bags, alternative types of food include cuttlebone fish and pellets.
+According to Cockatiel Cottage, a cockatiels diet should be made up with one part of common fruits and vegetables.
+Another part of this diet should also contain specially mixed together cockatiel seed bags that are made up of foods rich in Omega-3’s.
 If you’re looking for the fruit bag mix in the above example then click here.
+Aside from fruits, vegetables and seed bags, alternative types of food include cuttlebone fish and pellets.

 Used Cockatiel Cages

 Maybe you’re thinking about saving some money and are want to buy a used cockatiel cage.
 You might discover there’s a few problems with this approach.
 You’ll need to first carefully inspect the cage for any potential damage that it may not be obvious upon first glance.
 It may be difficult to identify the model of a used cockatiel cage and without knowing what the cage is made of, you could be potentially harming your cockatiel with toxic materials.
 The wiring, metals and plastics of the cage could possibly be harmful.
 What’s more, there’ll be no guarantee or warranty if the product is defective.
 That’s why we recommend buying new cockatiel cage – but if you insist on buying secondhand then a good place to start is Craiglist, Ebay and Gumtree.